ED 610 Unmaking the Adult Learner: Adult Education from Training to Empowered Possibility

 Required Evidence Showing That Objectives Have Been Met

-I have designed this class so that we have a series of written responses as well as a final project.
-In an attempt to follow good andragogical practices we will work together in determining the response questions and the final project.
+I have designed this class so that we have a series of written responses as well as a Work In Progress Project.

 Written Reflective Responses